-For a shareholder proposal or the nomination of a person for election as a director to be considered for inclusion in the proxy statement for the 2018 Annual Meeting of Shareholders, the proposal must be submitted in writing and received by Corporate Secretary, RGC Resources, Inc., P.O.
-Box 13007, Roanoke, VA 24030 no later than 120 days prior to the anniversary of the mailing date of this proxy statement.
+For a shareholder proposal or the nomination of a person for election as a director to be considered for inclusion in the proxy statement for the 2021 Annual Meeting of Shareholders, the proposal must be submitted in writing and received by the Corporate Secretary at P.O.
+Box 13007, Roanoke, VA 24030 no later than 120 days prior to the anniversary of the expected mailing date of this proxy statement.
 You are also advised to review our bylaws, which contain additional requirements regarding business to be transacted at shareholder meetings.
 A copy of the bylaws may be obtained without charge upon written request to the Corporate Secretary.

-Notice of proposals that are not to be included in the proxy but brought before an annual meeting of shareholders must be delivered to the Corporate Secretary of the Company no less than 60 days and no more than 90 days prior to the annual meeting.
+Notice of proposals that are not to be included in the proxy but brought before an annual meeting of shareholders must be delivered to the Corporate Secretary no less than 60 days and no more than 90 days prior to the annual meeting.
 Such notices under the bylaws must include (a) a brief description of the business desired to be brought before the meeting and the reasons for bringing such business before the meeting; and (b) as to the shareholder giving the notice, (i) the name and address, as they appear on the Company's books, of such shareholder, (ii) the number of shares of the Company that are owned of record and beneficially by such shareholder, and (iii) any material interest of such shareholder in such business other than the shareholder's interest as a shareholder of the Company.

-All other communications for the Board or an individual director should be submitted in writing to the attention of the Corporate Secretary, RGC Resources, Inc., P.O.
-Box 13007, Roanoke, VA 24030.
+All other communications for the Board or an individual director should be submitted in writing to the attention of the Corporate Secretary.